Belgian railway signalling: Plain stop signal

 The red aspect requires a halt for both major and minor movements.
 It can be opened for major movement (green when the track gives access to a mainline, or double yellow in stations) or minor movement (red + white).
 It gives no information about the aspect of the next signal.

 A white number below the main aspect restricts the speed (from the first switch or track junction after the signal).

 Above the main aspect, the signal can show a chevron (to change the regime), or a "U" (when the train is led towards a dead end).

 It can be mounted on a mast or gantry (above the track).

 Warning signal

-Warns of the aspect of a following main stop signal:

-It can show a green aspect (the next signal is open without restrictions), double yellow (the next signal is at the stop aspect), green-yellow horizontal (the next signal requires a speed reduction) or green-yellow vertical (double warning in the case of a short section between the next signal and the signal after that, which has a red aspect or imposes a speed restriction).

-It may also present a yellow number above the signal with the main aspects green-yellow horizontal and green-yellow vertical and thus the speed (in tens of km/h) with respect to the next signal.
+A warning signal describes the state of the following stop signal.
+It may present a yellow number above the signal with the main aspects green-yellow horizontal and green-yellow vertical and thus the speed (in tens of km/h) with respect to the next signal.

 Combined main stop signal

-Serves as both a stop signal and a warning signal and can therefore, according to the needs of the position, present aspects of both a plain stop signal and a warning signal.
+This type of signal serves as both a stop signal and a warning signal and can therefore, according to the needs of the position, present aspects of both a plain stop signal and a warning signal.
 This type of signal is the most common one on the mainline network.